Skip to content

 Why are people asking brands to be silent?

 Social media is a wonder of our times.
 It is a space where people can express themselves freely.
 But it can also be harsh at times.
 Ask any celebrity who was on the wrong end of a Twitter backlash.
-Or ask brands that got countless silence brand memes in the comment section.
+Or ask brands that have countless silence brand memes in the comment section.

 And that’s how powerful social media is today.
 As of 2021, there are 3.96 billion social media users worldwide.
 As you would expect, brands wanted to make the most of this power.
 They could now reach a worldwide audience.
 And so, they rushed to social media platforms to market themselves.

 Some brands found quite a lot of success.
 And most brands got it wrong, to begin with.
-That’s when the meme “Silence, Brand!” and hashtag #silencebrand starting to take shape.
+That’s when the meme “Silence, Brand!” and hashtag #silencebrand started to take shape.
 Let’s talk about the history of the meme, but first, let’s understand its meaning.

 What is the silence brand meme?